EC3-Gang/cpp-2/docs/general.md

 ## General Tips

 ::: danger WHAT NOT TO DO AT ALL COSTS
 Before I start, I thought that you should know that there are a few things that you should avoid at all costs when doing Competitve Programming.

 1. Using Github Copilot or any other AI autocomplete assistants.
 You will be screamed at by certain contributors if you do.
    :::

 ### Fast Input/Output

 #### Option 1: Use FastIO

 This is if you use `cin`/`cout`.
-Include the following two lines at the top of your code:
+Include the following two lines at the top of your code, when `int main()` is first defined:

 ```cpp
 ios::sync_with_stdio(false);